metonym/template/README.md

 # template-typescript

-> Minimal template for scaffolding TypeScript projects using `ts-node-dev`.
+> Minimal TypeScript template that uses vitest as a runner.

 ## Quick Start